shaka-project/shaka-packager/docs/source/options/stream_descriptors.rst

     sampling rate among key frames.
 If specified, the output is a trick play stream.

+:cc_index:

+    Optional value which specifies the index/ID of the subtitle stream to use for formats where multiple exist within the same stream.
+For example, CEA allows specifying up to 4 streams within a single video stream.
+If not specified, all subtitles will be merged together.

 .. include:: /options/drm_stream_descriptors.rst
 .. include:: /options/dash_stream_descriptors.rst
 .. include:: /options/hls_stream_descriptors.rst